How To: Process Miscellaneous Types of Receipts

 or by ID Mail: 8460

-All other copyright or royalty payments may be processed via the Cashier's Office.
+All other copyright or royalty payments may be processed via the University Payments Office.

 - Contact Office of Technology Licensing for royalty and patent payment questions when patents are held by Stanford's Office of Technology Licensing.